 - Hair replacement and protective styles

-*We do recommend seeing a dermatologist or health care professional to assist in diagnosis and treatment of your hair loss condition.
+*We do recommend seeing a dermatologist or health care professional to assist in the diagnosis and treatment of your hair loss condition.